ART

 Interpreting Two Sculptures

 The artworks I have selected for the interpretation are engravings of Michelangelo’s and Bernini’s David.
-This brief essay draws the comparison between these two works of art and analyses how they were a popular theme and aesthetics of the great Greek Art according to the Renaissance and Baroque movements.
+This brief essay draws a comparison between these two works of art and analyses how they were a popular theme and aesthetics of great Greek Art according to the Renaissance and Baroque movements.

 Michelangelo’s David: An Epitome of Individualism